 They walked along a steep, narrow path astride the gorge that, in this spot, featured a three-hundred-yard drop to the river below.
 Tiger was careful about where he stepped, hugging the side of the mountain, and she liked that about him.
 So many dogs were just too eager, especially at the very start, and they’d make dangerous moves even with the proper training.

 But Tiger was instinctively wary.
 There were quite a lot of fallen leaves on the ground, which could be slippery.
 The last thing Beez needed was to have him take the path too quickly and slip, sending both of them toppling over and hurtling to the jagged rocks on the gorge floor.
-Beez had found more than a few hikers at the bottom of the gorge, the victims of such a fall, too late to
+Beez had found more than a few hikers at the bottom of the gorge, the victims of such a fall, too late to be rescued.

 It wasn’t pretty.